Continue using

-At Cedar Ridge Camp, girls and boys get outside and active through participation in canoeing, high ropes, horseback riding, rock climbing, tubing, swimming and sports.
+At Cedar Ridge Camp, campers get outside and active through participation in canoeing, high ropes, horseback riding, rock climbing, swimming, sports, camp-wide games, and more.
 We emphasize personal development and living together comfortably in an outdoor environment.
 Cedar Ridge campers develop self-confidence and independence while creating relationships that last a lifetime.
-Our spectacular site, facilities, and staff combine to create an exceptional camping experience.

 Overnight Camp